adrixnac/glpiIpicytBus/README.md

 ## Monitoring tools

-### JHipster console
+###  console

-Your application logs can be found in JHipster console (powered by Kibana).
+Your application logs can be found in  console (powered by Kibana).
 You can find its service details by
 ```
-$ kubectl get svc jhipster-console
+$ kubectl get svc console
 ```

 Point your browser to an IP of any of your nodes and use the node port described in the output.